sugamsingh97/SignalMe/README.md

 ## 🌟 Overview
 Experience enterprise-grade real-time communications powered by ASP.NET Core SignalR with WebSocket transport.
 This sophisticated chat platform built with ASP.NET Core 8 and MudBlazor demonstrates high-performance real-time capabilities while combining the most engaging features from Viber and Snapchat.
 Watch as messages and reactions flow instantly between users through SignalR's robust real-time infrastructure.

+Our application utilizes Identity Core to handle critical aspects such as Authentication, Registration, Profiles, and more.
+The decision to integrate Identity Core is driven by several key factors:

+# Security:
+Identity Core provides robust security features, including multi-factor authentication, password hashing, and token generation.
+These features are crucial for protecting user data and ensuring secure authentication processes.
+# Scalability:
+As our user base grows, Identity Core's scalable infrastructure ensures that we can handle increased traffic and user registrations without compromising performance or security.
+# Customizability:
+Identity Core offers a high degree of customizability, allowing us to tailor authentication and profile management to meet our specific requirements.
+This flexibility ensures that our application can adapt to future needs and changes.
+# Seamless Integration:
+Integrating Identity Core with our existing framework is straightforward, thanks to its compatibility with .NET and other popular technologies.
+This ease of integration reduces development time and effort.
+# Community and Support:
+Identity Core is backed by a strong community and extensive documentation, providing us with valuable resources and support.
+This ensures that we can leverage best practices and stay up-to-date with the latest security standards.

+By choosing Identity Core, we ensure that our authentication, registration, and profile management processes are secure, scalable, and adaptable to the evolving needs of our application and users.

 - First, install the required NuGet package in the Client project:

   ```bash